ghost-coin/ghost-legacy/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of ghostd and particl-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of ghostd and ghost-qt by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the particl utilities, currently only particl-tx.